kevinolega/callcentertrainingtips/assets/pages/magnet-hired.md

 I'm just an asshole with a website.

-But if you follow my lessons, you'll build a better life.
+But if you follow my lessons, I can guarantee that you'll build a better life.

 I'm not trying to teach you how to become a millionaire.

-The only thing I can teach you is how to go from minimum wage to 35k/month.
+The only thing I can teach you is how to go from minimum wage to ₱35,000 a month.

-What can you do with 35k/month?
+What can you do with ₱35,000 a month?

 I don't know.
 Save that and in five years that's 2.2M.

 Don't count the money until after you're done the work.

+<h2>LEARN TO SURVIVE</h2>
+<p>Call center work is a high-stress, high-stakes, and high-reward environment.</p>
+<p>Many new call center agents worry about surviving because they don't have prior experience.</p>
+<p>Small mistakes can get you fired and it's unfortunate that are many errors are easily preventable.</p>
+<p>I documented my journey and organized different strategies and secrets that will allow you to get regularized and eventually become a top performer.</p>

+<p><a href="https://sendfox.com/lp/m48vjn" class="button focus">LEARN TO SURVIVE</a></p>

 So start reading and taking notes.